terminalstatic/bitwig-controller-scripts/README.md

 ## Kontrol F1
 **!!This is still work in progress!!**

+Basically just me playing around a little with the F1 and the bitwig api, basically having fun blinking some lights with no serious claim for code quality nor am I doing serious testing on this ...

 ### Bitwig Scene Control

+#### Installation
-Copy Kontrol F1 dir into bitwigs controller scripts dir, open and select Bitwig_scene.nckf1 template in native instruments controller scripts editor, in bitwig choose settings -> controllers -> controller -> add -> Native Instruments -> Traktor Kontrol F1 Scene
+Copy Kontrol F1 dir into bitwigs controller scripts dir, open and select Bitwig_scene.nckf1 template in native instruments controller scripts editor, in bitwig choose settings -> controllers -> controller -> add -> Native Instruments -> Traktor Kontrol F1 Scene.

 For the ports choose port 1 for in and out (script currently only works with one F1 device).